httpsaniket/Spotify-Clone-Project/README.md

-This is Spotify Web Clone using HTML & CSS.
+This is Web Music Player Frontend using HTML & CSS.